 Students who have completed at least 12 credits in anthropology with a GPA of 3.0 are encouraged to apply for membership in Lambda Alpha (LA), the National Collegiate Honors Society for Anthropology, and become part of Seton Hall's Delta Chapter of New Jersey.
 The chapter seeks to promote excellence and increased awareness of anthropology as a humanistic social science.
 The LA holds joint biannual induction ceremonies together with the sociology honor society.

-Students are required to take a total of six courses in the discipline, three at the 1000 level and any three upper-division electives.
-Independent study options or their equivalent are normally in the senior year; students conduct a research project, write or present their findings and integrate anthropological perspectives with their major field of study.
+Students are required to take a total of six courses in the discipline, two at the 1000 level.
 Students completing a minor in anthropology must earn 18 credits that include:

 Course List